-WHEREAS, the (ADMINISTERING AGENCY) will comply where applically California Environmental Quality Act, the National Environmental Policy Act, Act, and any other federal, state, and/or local laws, rules and/or regulations , the American with Disabilities NOW, THEREFORE, BE IT RESOLVED that the City/County of(NAME OF AGENCY REPRESENTATIVE) as the official representative of the accept funds for the Environmental Cleanup, Tier 2 Grant Program for (NAME) (ADMINISTERING AGENCY) to BE IT FURTHER RESOLVED that the City/County of the project costs and any additional costs over the identified programmed a
+WHEREAS, the (ADMINISTERING AGENCY) will comply where applicable with provisions of the California Environmental Quality Act, the National Environmental Policy Act, the American with Disabilities Act, and any other federal, state, and/or local laws, rules and/or regulations;

+NOW, THEREFORE, BE IT RESOLVED that the City/County of , hereby authorizes (NAME OF AGENCY REPRESENTATIVE) as the official representative of the (ADMINISTERING AGENCY) to accept funds for the Environmental Cleanup, Tier 2 Grant Program for (NAME OF PROPOSAL).

+BE IT FURTHER RESOLVED that the City/County of , agrees to fund its share of the project costs and any additional costs over the identified programmed amount.